jeffdonthemic/jeffdonthemic.github.io/_posts/2010-12-15-google-chrome-extension-force-com-logins.markdown

 ---
 layout: post
 title:  Google Chrome Extension - Force.com Logins
-description: One of our brilliant guys in our Appirio Japan office, Toshihiro Takasu, wrote  this really slick Google Chrome Extension  for managing your salesforce.com logins in Chrome- * Keeps your salesforce.com account information (usrename, password, security  token, and description). * Lets you log into the account you selected with new tab. * Lets you log into the account you selected with new window (separate  session). * Groups your account for easy management. * Searches accounts by username for yo
+description: One of our brilliant guys in our Appirio Japan office,Toshihiro Takasu, wrote  this really slick Google Chrome Extension  for managing your salesforce.com logins in Chrome- * Keeps your salesforce.com account information (usrename, password, security  token, and description). * Lets you log into the account you selected with new tab. * Lets you log into the account you selected with new window (separate  session). * Groups your account for easy management. * Searches accounts by username for yo
 date: 2010-12-15 13:49:57 +0300
 image:  '/images/slugs/google-chrome-extension-force-com-logins.jpg'
 tags:   ["google", "salesforce"]
 ---
-<p>One of our brilliant guys in our Appirio Japan office, Toshihiro Takasu, wrote <a href="https://chrome.google.com/extensions/detail/ldjbglicecgnpkpdhpbogkednmmbebec#">this really slick Google Chrome Extension</a> for managing your salesforce.com logins in Chrome:</p>
+<p>One of our brilliant guys in our Appirio Japan office,Toshihiro Takasu, wrote <a href="https://chrome.google.com/extensions/detail/ldjbglicecgnpkpdhpbogkednmmbebec#">this really slick Google Chrome Extension</a> for managing your salesforce.com logins in Chrome:</p>
 <ul>
 <li>Keeps your salesforce.com account information (usrename, password, security token, and description).</li>
 <li>Lets you log into the account you selected with new tab.</li>